billhennessy/blog-chunky/content/post/2020/masks-are-mandatory-in-st-louis-think-about-it-like-this.md

 There are two ways we can reach this level of immunity: artificially through vaccinations and naturally through infection and recovery.

 To reach [herd immunity naturally requires that about 43 percent](https://www.webmd.com/lung/news/20200626/herd-immunity-threshold-could-be-as-low-as-43-percent) of the population recover from the disease.

-To achieve it, artificially, through vaccination, requires about 60 percent of the people to be vaccinated.
+To achieve it, artificially, through vaccination, requires about 60 percent of the people to be successfully vaccinated.
 That's 200 million people, more or less.

 ([Read why herd immunity might be our only hope](https://hennessysview.com/post/2020/like-it-or-not-herd-immunity-is-probably-our-only-hope-to-stave-off-economy-depression/).)

 Until we reach herd immunity, the amount of suffering from Coronavirus will remain high.
 But what do we mean by "suffering?"

 The public health experts consider suffering only in the clinical sense.
-They seem to believe that "suffering" is limited to those diagnosed with the disease.
+They seem to believe "suffering" is limited to those diagnosed with the disease.
 But that's a very narrow definition of suffering.

 Empathetic and compassionate people draw a wider circle.
-These kind souls count their neighbors out of work, their friends' bankrupt business, and their lonely, elderly family as "suffering."
+These kind souls count their neighbors who are out of work, their friends' who lost their businesses, and their lonely, elderly family no one will visit among the suffering.

-Compassionate people believe living forced behaviors, like being forced to wear a mask, as a form of suffering.
+Compassionate people believe living under forced behaviors, like being forced to wear a mask, is a form of suffering.

 Compassionate people also recognize false hopes and prolonged fear as forms of suffering.

-And the more fear the Coronavirus, the more we all suffer.
+And the longer people fear the Coronavirus, the longer we all suffer.
+The more we mitigate, the poorer we get.

 The compassionate people, therefore, want to end the suffering sooner.
 And this is where the great divide begins.